If you’re an iPhone user, you’ve probably experienced this frustrating moment:

 • Does green mean the message didn’t deliver?

-The green text bubble mystery has bothered millions of iPhone users for years, and even in 2025, it still causes misunderstandings.
+The green text bubble mystery has bothered millions of iPhone users for years, and even in 2026, it still causes misunderstandings.

-This article explains exactly what green text meaning on iPhone, why it happens, whether it signals blocking, and how it affects delivery, reactions, photos, group chats, and more.
+This article explains exactly What Green Text Meaning on iPhone, why it happens, whether it signals blocking, and how it affects delivery, reactions, photos, group chats, and more.
 By the end, you’ll understand every reason your messages turn green — and what to do next.

 Table of Contents